-The Department of Physics offers the Master of Science degree in Physics, in Applied Physics, and in Engineering Science.
+The Department of Physics offers the Master of Science degree in Physics and in Applied Physics.
 In addition, the Ph.D. is offered by the department.
 Upon approval by the department, courses taken at other institutions may be applied toward satisfying degree requirements.